dodyxx001/Calculator/readme.txt

 - Added additional styling for touch-events and for key-down events, so the user can see what is going on
 - This version took about 3 hours to complete

+Version 5:
+- Added upper row in the display, to show the history of calculations
+- Corrected CSS for touch-screens animations
+- This version took about 2 hours to complete